phpearth/docs/_install/windows/xampp.md

 * **Filezilla FTP Server**

-  This is an additional component to help you upload files remotely.
-On your local machine, it won't be utilized.
+  An additional component to help you upload files remotely.
+It won't be used on your local machine,

 * **Mercury Mail Server**

   Server for sending emails.
-This won't be used in local development environment.
+It won't be used in the local development environment.

 * **Tomcat**